Last updated May 8, 2024

 );

-2. Add the useConfig hook to the App component.
-This hook allows the app to access configuration set by the user in the macro configuration dialog.
-If there is no list of terms set the macro renders a blank state.
+3. Add the useConfig hook to the App component.
+This hook allows the app to access configuration set by the user in the macro configuration dialog, and defaults to an empty object if undefined.
+If there is no list of terms found in config, terms defaults to an empty array.
+App currently returns the information wrapped in the Text component.

 1